wimgille/Project1/README.md

 # Project1
 Project1 on CS50W 2019.
 In this project, we’ll build a book review website.

-application.py is the main Flask application
+application.py is the main Flask application, should you require the database URI, just let me know.

-xxxxxxxxxxxxxxxxxxxxx

-0) Registration: Users should be able to register for your website, providing (at minimum) a username and password. [done]
-1) Login: Users, once registered, should be able to log in to your website with their username and password. [done]
-2) Logout: Logged in users should be able to log out of the site. [done]
-3) Import: Provided for you in this project is a file called books.csv, which is a spreadsheet in CSV format of 5000 different books.
-Each one has an ISBN number, a title, an author, and a publication year.
-In a Python file called import.py separate from your web application, write a program that will take the books and import them into your PostgreSQL database.
-You will first need to decide what table(s) to create, what columns those tables should have, and how they should relate to one another.
-Run this program by running python3 import.py to import the books into your database, and submit this program with the rest of your project code. [done]
-4) Search: Once a user has logged in, they should be taken to a page where they can search for a book.
-Users should be able to type in the ISBN number of a book, the title of a book, or the author of a book.
-After performing the search, your website should display a list of possible matching results, or some sort of message if there were no matches.
-If the user typed in only part of a title, ISBN, or author name, your search page should find matches for those as well! [done]
+In this application users can find the following elements:
+0) Registration, Login and Logout.
+Passwords are hashed using werkzeug
+1) There is a database with 5,002 books to search on
+2) Users can search for a book based on ISBN number, title and / or the author of a book.
+On the search results page, users can click through to see the details of a book on the Book Page
-5) Book Page: When users click on a book from the results of the search page, they should be taken to a book page, with details about the book: its title, author, publication year, ISBN number, and any reviews that users have left for the book on your website. [wip]
+3) Book Page: This page shows details on a the book: its title, author, publication year, ISBN number, and any reviews that users might have left for the book on the  website.
-6) Review Submission: On the book page, users should be able to submit a review: consisting of a rating on a scale of 1 to 5, as well as a text component to the review where the user can write their opinion about a book.
-Users should not be able to submit multiple reviews for the same book. [done]
+4) On the book page, users can submit a review consisting of a rating on a scale of 1 to 5, as well as a text component
-7) Goodreads Review Data: On your book page, you should also display (if available) the average rating and number of ratings the work has received from Goodreads. [done]
+5) The Book Page also contains data from Goodreads, which have been retrieved using an API
-8) API Access: If users make a GET request to your website’s /api/<isbn> route, where <isbn> is an ISBN number, your website should return a JSON response containing the book’s title, author, publication date, ISBN number, review count, and average score.
-The resulting JSON should follow the the right format.
-If the requested ISBN number isn’t in your database, your website should return a 404 error.
+6) API Access: Users can make a GET request to the website's /api/<isbn> route, where <isbn> is an ISBN number.
+If the ISBN number is in the database, the API returns a JSON response containing the book’s title, author, publication date, ISBN number, review count, and average score.
-9) You should be using raw SQL commands (as via SQLAlchemy’s execute method) in order to make database queries.
-You should not use the SQLAlchemy ORM (if familiar with it) for this project.
-10) In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.
-11) If you’ve added any Python packages that need to be installed in order to run your web application, be sure to add them to requirements.txt!